Mingkai14/DDGWizard/docs/Predict_ddg_of_sm.rst

     <div style="text-align: justify;">
     <p></p>
-    If you want to predict the ΔΔG of full-site saturation mutagenesis, you can run the program with:
+    For predicting the ΔΔG of full-site saturation mutagenesis, run the program with:
     <p></p>
     <div>